chimera-linux/cports/Packaging.md

   none of them will be considered by default; instead, an error message will be given and the user will need to choose.
-* `sha256` *(list)* A list of SHA256 checksums specified as digest strings corresponding to each field in `distfiles`.
+* `sha256` *(list)* A list of SHA256 checksums specified as digest strings corresponding to each field in `sources`.
 Used for verification.
 * `shlib_provides` *(list)* Extra shared libraries to be provided by the package.
 The fields should be 2-tuples; the first element should be the `soname`, the second field the full suffix after `.so` (so